Ridesharing Driver

 With Lyft scooter and bike, you can rent an electric scooter or bicycle to ride around town.

-It is similar to other scooter companies like Bird or Lime: You use the Lyft app to locate and rent scooters.
+It is similar to other scooter companies like Bird: You use the Lyft app to locate and rent scooters.

 Lyft vs Uber ride types

-Lyft and Uber both offer several similar ride types, but they use different names.
+Lyft and Uber both offer similar ride types.
 Here’s a quick comparison guide.

-- Lyft Black and Black XL are similar to Uber Black and Black SUV
+• Lyft Black and Black SUV are similar to Uber Black and Black SUV

-Read about the differences between all the Uber services.
+Read about the differences between all the Uber ride types.

 About Lyft pricing: How Lyft calculates ride prices